ashwinvis/phd-thesis/chapter_00_1_swe_decomp.md

 $$
 where, [$\zeta$]{acronym-label="zeta" acronym-form="singular+short"} represents
 absolute vorticity, i.e. the sum of vorticity and system rotation.
-Furthermore, some auxiliary equations can be derived from the SWE.  [@Eq:dtu0] and [@eq:dth] can be combined to form an equation for the *total mass flux*, [J]{acronym-label="J" acronym-form="singular+short"} $= h\mathbf{u}$:
+Furthermore, some auxiliary equations are derived from the SWE.  [@Eq:dtu0] and [@eq:dth] can be combined to form an equation for the *total mass flux*, [J]{acronym-label="J" acronym-form="singular+short"} $= h\mathbf{u}$:
 $$\label{eq:dtJ}